|Dye-free violet decorating sugar.|

 Depending on the particular shade of the violets, the sugar will have a lovely eye-catching purple or lavender color that can greatly enhance all kinds of baked goods, yet completely avoids the use of commercial synthetic food dyes.
 (For more on my use of natural botanical decorations, go here.
-For the lemon-lavender buttercream frosting on the cupcake, go here.)
+Note that if the frosting has a lot of lemon or lime juice in it, their acid will cause to sugar to turn slightly pinkish.
+If garnishing cookies, sprinkle it on after baking, as the heat will cause the pretty color to fade.

 Au Naturel Violet Decorating Sugar